2020PB/police-brutality/reports/Minnesota.md

 As protesters passed a nearby apartment building, police fired canisters into a "garden level porch" of one of the apartments.

-In addition, a correspondent for Fox News was caught in the tear gas and a journalist for the Star Tribune was struck by a rubber bullet, breaking their finger.
+In addition, a correspondent for Fox News was caught in the tear gas and a journalist for the Star Tribune was struck by a rubber bullet, breaking their finger and requiring surgery.

 tags: journalist, less-lethal, projectile, protester, rubber-bullet, shoot, stun-grenade, tear-gas